swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 typeahead.js where the heart of the component is smeared across hundreds and hundreds of line of code.

-There are four main cases, input focus, cancellation, menu subprocess trigger, or a fetch for completions.
-Again take note how abstractly we have specified `autocompleter*` - this function only takes channels or abstract UI components as arguments.
-We can just as easily use this code in a DOM based program as a Canvas or WebGL based one.

 `autocompleter*` takes in a variety of values in a ClojureScript hash-map. `focus` is a channel of input field focus events. `query` is the stream of text changes made to the input field with values